inaz2/GoSplit/README.md

 Regarding CHUNKS specified with the -n option, only the number of output files N is accepted.
 Other modes such as K/N, l/N and r/N are not supported.

-The suffix of the output file name is limited to two characters aa-zz, and the process exits with an error after the 676th output.
+The suffix of the output file name is limited to two characters aa-zz, and the process exits with an error after the 676th output (with -d option, 00-99 and the 100th output).
 The suffix length extension is not implemented for safety.

 If the disk free space is less than the input file size, the process exits with an error.